 - public drunkenness and associated behaviors (e.g., belligerence, yelling, hostility, destruction of property)

 Participants are expected to abide by these rules and behaviors in all convention venues, including online arenas, social media, and social events.
 Participants who are asked to stop a behavior that the recipient considers hostile or harassing are expected to comply immediately.
 We are committed to diversity, equity, and the free expression of ideas.
 Please visit https://nfb.org/code-conduct for more information.

 Additional information will be posted as soon as it becomes available.
-Check back often.
+Please check back often.

 For more information about this event, please contact the National Federation of the Blind of Connecticut outreach coordinator Lucia Lee at 860-289-1971 or firstname.lastname@example.org, or contact our affiliate president, Maryanne Melley at 860-212-5549 or email@example.com.